 10 Incredible Hilton Honors Point Redemptions to Maximize Their Value

-Whether you’re deciding what to do with the Hilton Honors points you got as a sign-up bonus or you’ve been saving up points for months, you’ll find seemingly endless redemption options in the Hilton family.
+Whether you’re deciding what to do with the Hilton Honors points you got as a welcome bonus or you’ve been saving up points for months, you’ll find seemingly endless redemption options in the Hilton family.
 Here are 10 absolutely amazing Hilton properties to redeem your points for an unforgettable experience.

 Hilton Waikoloa Village